kealanocallaghan2000/AppliedProject/README.md

 * Had trouble displaying sound
 * voice line for fm modulation broke output audio
 * fm modulation with freq and depth working, optimised

+#### 18/01/2022
+* Cleaned Up UI
+* Fixed Issue with the adsr sliders where I was using the wrong variable to point to them

+#### 20/01/2022
+* Added a state variable filter
+* Added High pass, low pass and band pass with resonance and frequency sliders
+* Added to final vst